 Grŵp Cynefin’s welfare team helped tenants previously unknown to them during COVID-19

 The calculator played an important role for the welfare team long before COVID-19.
-With the knowledge and dedication of the welfare team, combined with their use of the Benefit and Budgeting Calculator, Grŵp Cynefin successfully secured its tenants an additional £1m of household income in 2019/20, with tenants accessing vital benefits support including Universal Credit, housing benefits and council tax reductions.
+With the knowledge and dedication of the welfare team, combined with their use of the Better Off Calculator, Grŵp Cynefin successfully secured its tenants an additional £1m of household income in 2019/20, with tenants accessing vital benefits support including Universal Credit, housing benefits and council tax reductions.
 The housing provider’s Social Return on Investment report also highlights that for every £1 it spent on the service, there was a social return on investment of £14.10.

 From the start of the pandemic in March 2020 Grŵp Cynefin immediately saw a huge increase in cases and a whole new client group in need of help to navigate the financial fallout from the pandemic.
 With staff having to work from home and no longer able to make home visits, Grŵp Cynefin wanted to find a way to help manage the increased demand for support.